McElhinney makes 48 saves, Hurricanes beat Canadiens 2-1

+MONTREAL (AP) - The Carolina Hurricanes allowed more than twice as many shots on goal as they took, but Curtis McElhinney more than made up for it.

-MONTREAL (AP) - Curtis McElhinney stopped 48 shots and the Carolina Hurricanes beat the Canadiens 2-1 on Tuesday night in Shea Weber's return from injury for Montreal.
+McElhinney stopped 48 shots and Carolina beat the Canadiens 2-1 on Tuesday night in Shea Weber's return from injury for Montreal.

 Victor Rask and Trevor van Riemsdyk scored for the Hurricanes, who have won four of five.